kimsoyeon744/Network_Calculation._java/README.md

 In this article, We will see how the java server will perform the basic operations and send back the result to the java client.

-=Java Client
+-Java Client
 First, we create and write client-side socket code.
 In client socket program must know two information

--IP Address of Server and,
+->IP Address of Server and,
--Port Number
+->Port Number

-=Java Server
+-Java Server
 In this Java Server, we are performing simple calculations example addition, subtraction, etc. In this Code first, we receive input from the client-side. when the result is ready java server sends it back to the result client

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-#Conclusion
+=#Conclusion
 By combining multithreading and socket programming in Java, we’ve built a multi-client calculator server that can efficiently handle multiple client connections concurrently.
 This project provides valuable insights into building scalable and responsive network applications.
 As you delve deeper into the realm of computer science, remember that